-• United Nations, Sustainable Development Goals (SDGs) Iwase Cosfa, as an entire group, supports the Sustainable Development Goals (SDGs) and matches its priority themes with the SDGs.
-We always promote our business with an awareness of our contribution to the SDGs and strive SUSTAINABLE to disseminate them throughout the
+United Nations, Sustainable Development Goals (SDGs) Iwase Cosfa, as an entire group, supports the Sustainable Development Goals (SDGs) and matches its priority themes with the SDGs.
+We always promote our business with an awareness of our contribution to the SDGs of our contribution to the SDGs and strive to disseminate them throughout the Group.